Solving Challenges to Advance Federal Missions

 Artificial Intelligence (AI) and Machine Learning (ML) are powerful methods for data processing and analysis but are complex to understand.
 XAI can be used to clarify the deep learning methods within AI and assures the algorithms are looking at the right features during their decision-making process.

-Biometric and forensic datasets have a lifecycle that passes through three stages: collection, dissemination, and use.
 This document discusses some of the issues that can arise through this lifecycle, with examples of when the collection or use of such datasets have gone very wrong — and recommends best practices that should help avoid such pitfalls.